The Seasons: How Do My Senses Help Me Experience The World?

 Social and Emotional

 The social and emotional development of our students is an essential, yearlong focus in the Nursery 3s class.
 A primary goal for the year is to provide the support needed to students and families to foster a smooth separation from home to school.
 Far Brook provides a caring and nurturing environment for our students to help build strong and trusting relationships with teachers.
-Providing opportunities for individualized, exciting hands-on activities encourage our students’ independence.
+Providing opportunities for individualized, exciting hands-on activities encourages our students’ independence.
 Play in small and large group settings encourages opportunities to develop friendships.
 Modeling language for communication and guiding students through social negotiations and conflict resolutions is an important part of each Nursery 3s day and a building block to future social emotional success.

 View Curriculum Guide in ISSUU